 Related party transactions are in the normal course of business and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
-Details of related party transactions are disclosed in notes 8 and 9.
+Details of related party transactions are disclosed in note 10.